 Namibia off the beaten path

 The best way to explore Namibia?
-Without a doubt: a 4x4 road trip with a rooftop tent.
+Without a doubt: a 4x4 road trip with a rooftop tent or in lodges, for those who want a bit more comfort.
 This option gives you the freedom to stop wherever you like, in the heart of the desert, by a waterhole in the savanna, or under a starry sky you'll never forget.
 This type of travel allows you not only to see the must-sees , but also to uncover hidden treasures that few travelers reach.